MariposaOrg/mariposa/docs/mariposa protocol.md

 - an encryption key - a 256 encryption key
 This information can be shared using a QR code or passed over Bluetooth.

-Using this, user two creates a contact, and sends a "initial contact" message to user two.
+Using this, user two creates a contact, and sends a "initial contact" message to user ones onion address.
 The message is encrypted using the contact key and a initiation vector to prevent pattern analysis attacks.
 The contact message takes the following structure
 - encrypted section
 	- contact id
 	- initial contact message type